 8.8 Additional information: Please provide the source links or upload the source documents here for further information.

-8.9 What are your main needs in developing an NWI to suport SDG Indicator 6.6.1 reporting for tracking global wetland status and trends?
+8.9 What are your main needs in developing or updating an NWI to suport SDG Indicator 6.6.1 reporting for tracking global wetland status and trends?
 Please select/tick below

 a) Access to data and data acquisition standards x